-Won defense verdict for USAA in negligent misrepresentation trial.
+Won a defense verdict for a national carrier in a negligent misrepresentation trial.

-USAA promptly and fully covered the policyholder after the catastrophic Fourmile Canyon wildfire in 2010.
-Nevertheless, in 2011, the plaintiffs asserted multiple claims against USAA and sought over $10 million in damages (including potential statutory penalties and prejudgment interest).
+The insurer promptly and fully covered the policyholder after the catastrophic Fourmile Canyon wildfire in 2010.
+Nevertheless, in 2011, the plaintiffs asserted multiple claims against WTO's client and sought over $10 million in damages (including potential statutory penalties and prejudgment interest).

 In 2013, WTO defeated the plaintiffs’ policy reformation, statutory and common law bad faith claims, and one of the negligent misrepresentation claims on summary judgment, leaving a single claim of negligent misrepresentation.
 After winning a motion for discovery sanctions and request to reopen depositions, WTO defeated that final claim on a renewed summary judgment motion in 2014.
 The plaintiffs appealed the judgment on the reformation and negligent misrepresentation claims.
 In 2015, the Colorado Court of Appeals affirmed summary judgment on three of the claims and remanded a single negligent misrepresentation claim for trial.